Basics of protecting honour, dignity, and business reputation

 In other words, the limits of permissible criticism of public figures are significantly broader than those applicable to ordinary individuals.

-• Determining the appropriate defendant(s)
+• Determination of the proper defendant(s)

-In practice, there are fewer problems with the author of the publications, since in most cases the publication is made on behalf of a specific person and this can be established.
+In practice, there are fewer problems with the author of the publications, since in most cases the publication is made on behalf of a specific person, and this can be established.
 For example, the author of a Facebook post or a journalist who wrote an article.

 However, problems may arise with regard to the website owner.
 According to the Law of Ukraine “On Copyright and Related Rights,” the website owner is the person who owns the account and establishes the terms and conditions of use of the website.